Look Wonder Discover’s 2019 Community Art Project has a rather complex title, but if the title fits…

 /takˈsänəmē, əv, pərˈsepSH(ə)n/

-noun: is the process of naming and classifying vast and limitless awareness that each human acquires though their senses.
+noun: is the process of naming and classifying the vast and limitless ability of awareness that each human acquires through their senses.

 “A Taxonomy of Perception” (AToP) is a Community Art Project inspired and prompted by natural, artistic, and mathematical concepts and fueled by inspiration and perception.

-In summer of 2019 hundreds of participants experienced a similar process: shared the same prompts, in the same space, using the same materials, then recognized, identified, and recorded their perception of the experience.
+In the summer of 2019, hundreds of participants experienced a similar process: shared the same prompts, in the same space, using the same materials, then recognized, identified, and recorded their perception of the experience.

 The installation includes the list of perceptions recorded by participants, creating a map to navigate the art, which just might create another perception… yours.

 Visit our events page for more on events and exhibits!